 Those submitting nominations should also be prepared to assist nominees in preparing the nomination packet and making sure the nomination packet is submitted by the due date.

-Only one packet need be submitted if a person is nominated by more than one individual or group.
+Only one packet needs to be submitted if a person is nominated by more than one individual or group.
 Special mention of multiple support groups should be made in the nomination letter, but letters of nomination from each group or individuals should be included.

-The nomination packet (not to exceed 11 pages) includes the following items for each nominated faculty member:
+The nomination packet (not to exceed eleven pages) includes the following items for each nominated faculty member:

-- Letters of nomination by organization/individual (2 pages maximum)
+- Letters of nomination by organization/individual (two pages maximum)

-- Letters of recommendation (limit of 2 letters):
+- Letters of recommendation (limit of two letters):

-- One undergraduate or graduate student advisee (2 pages maximum)
+- One undergraduate or graduate student advisee (two pages maximum)

-- CV including role and experience in advising undergraduate and graduate students and student organizations (4 pages maximum)
+- CV including role and experience in advising undergraduate and graduate students and student organizations (four pages maximum)

-- Nominee’s statement of philosophy of advising (1 page)
+- Nominee’s statement of philosophy of advising (one page)

 Nomination materials for those not selected will be retained and considered for the next two years.